Cool Valley, Missouri: Police Services and Municipal Court

 Cool Valley contracts police services from neighboring Normandy Police Department.

 For the fiscal year ending September 30, 2013, Cool Valley has General Revenue of $1,259,770, $652,979 or 55% of which came from fines and fees collected by its Municipal Court.
 Using its population of 1,196 people from the 2010 Census, the Municipal Court collected $545.99 per person.

 Economy

 In 2007 Express Scripts opened its new world headquarters on the grounds of the University of Missouri–St. Louis.
 The company employs about 4,500 in the area, with most of its employees to be in a new 220,000-square-foot building.
 Two other buildings for employees also exist.
 The company plans expansion to add another 1,500 employees over the next five years contingent on state and local tax incentives, with the new building a $56 mil. project that could start later in 2013, and be completed by early 2015.

 Education

 Ferguson-Florissant School District serves the city.
 Cool Valley Elementary School is in Cool Valley.

+There is University of Missouri–St. Louis property in Cool Valley.